zymayday/quantitativeTrading/README.md

 # quantitative trading
-This is a repo I use to practice different trading strategies
+This is a repository that I use to experiment different trading strategies.